 Testing Dates: Testing is available at any of the current NTN Testing Centers.
-The next testing at Washington County Sheriff's Office will be May 9th, 2020 and May 20th, 2020.

 The Mission of the Sheriff's Office is Conserving the Peace Through Values-Driven Service.We envision Washington County as the safest urban county in Oregon by building strong community partnerships, providing excellent customer service, practicing prudent fiscal operations, and embracing excellence.The Washington County Sheriff's Office is actively recruiting for Entry-level Recruit Jail and Patrol Deputies.
 The Sheriff's Office is seeking individuals who are great communicators, demonstrate strong moral characters, possess good customer service skills, can think and reason under pressure, are active problem solvers, maintain positive attitudes and thrive working in a team environment.
 If you are ready for a career that allows you to give back to your community and do something different every day, consider a job at the Sheriff's Office.
 We are projecting to hire 40-50 deputies each year over the next 3 years to work in our Jail and Patrol Divisions.
 Jail Recruit Deputies learn basic concepts of corrections, learn and carry out procedures, rules, and regulations of the jail, including booking, prisoner care, security, and transportation.
 Patrol Recruit Deputies learn basic aspects of law enforcement; learn the procedures, rules, and regulations of the Sheriff's Office; train in and perform patrol duties, and crime scene and traffic accident investigations.
 Learn more about becoming a Washington County Deputy, the hiring process and the various Special Team opportunities by visiting the Washington County Sheriff’s Office Employment.